Hirra/Packer/README.md

 # Packer

-A .Net core 3.1 library tproject hat provides endpoint for calculating the cost effective combination of items for a package using dynamic proogramming approach to 0/1 knapsack problem algo
+A .Net core 3.1 library project that provides endpoint for calculating the cost effective combination of items for a package using dynamic proogramming approach to 0/1 knapsack problem algo

 ## Installation
 Dowloand the code as zip